BlueOnBLack/Feature-Control/README.md

 # Adjust-Feature PowerShell Script
-This script provides a single PowerShell function, `Adjust-Feature`, to enable, disable, or reset hidden Windows features using undocumented Native API calls (similar to tools like ViVeTool and Mach2).** **
+This script provides a PowerShell function, `Adjust-Feature`, to enable, disable, or reset hidden Windows features using undocumented Native API calls — similar to tools like ViVeTool and Mach2.

-Based on ViveTool Source code.
-Also Borrow some libraries from system informer Project
+Based on the ViVeTool source code and borrowing some libraries from the System Informer project (see Git page).

 ## ⚠️ Warning and Disclaimer

 This script uses **undocumented Windows Native APIs** (`NtSetSystemInformation`, `RtlSetFeatureConfigurations`, etc.) and directly manipulates the operating system's internal feature management configuration, including registry overrides.